-The next step is to redeploy your ODI Java EE agent.
-In Weblogic, launch the Weblogic Console and login as an Administrator.
-Locate your oraclediagent deployment, and proceed to update it with the new version of your oraclediagent.ear file as shown in Figure 4.
+Save the three files: the OdiInvoke.wsil, the ODI WAR file, and the ODI EAR file.
+The next step is to update your ODI Java EE agent.
+In Weblogic, launch the Weblogic Console and login as the Weblogic administrator.
+Locate your oraclediagent deployment, and proceed to update it with the new version of the oraclediagent.ear file, as shown in Figure 5 below.

-At this point, no additional configuration is needed in ODI.
-The next steps are going to demonstrate how you configure OBIEE to call the ODI web services.
+This concludes the configuration that is required in ODI.
+The next steps demonstrate how to configure OBIEE to call the ODI web services.